 Times Square & the Theater District

 You won’t find much in the heart of Times Square to entice the serious shopper.
-West 47th Street between Fifth and Sixth avenues is the city’s famous Diamond District;
+West 47th Street between Fifth and Sixth avenues, however, is the city’s famous Diamond District.

 If shopping has left you peckish, you’re in luck: You’re a stone’s throw from Restaurant Row, 46th Street between Eighth and Ninth avenues.

 Fifth Avenue & 57th Street

 The heart of Manhattan retail spans Fifth Avenue from the upper 40s to 57th Street and across.
 Tiffany & Co., which has long reigned supreme, sits a stone’s throw from the huge Louis Vuitton flagship at the corner of 57th Street and Fifth Avenue.
-In addition, a good number of mainstream retailers, such as Uniqlo and Banana Republic, have flagships along Fifth, shifting the breadth of higher-end shopping to Madison Avenue north of 59th Street.
+In addition, a good number of mainstream retailers, such as Uniqlo, Abercrombie & Fitch, and Puma, have flagships along Fifth, shifting the breadth of higher-end shopping to Madison Avenue north of 59th Street.

 Upper West Side

-Score some comfy kicks at Harry’s Shoes on Broadway at 83rd Street, or down Broadway at Tip Top Shoes on 72nd Street.
-Still further south, the Shops at Columbus Circle features not only some of the biggest (and priciest) names in retail, but also offer shopping with a view of Central Park.
+Score some comfy kicks at Harry’s Shoes on Broadway at 83rd Street or farther down Broadway at Tip Top Shoes on 72nd Street.
+Still farther south, the Shops at Columbus Circle features not only some of the biggest (and priciest) names in retail but also views of Central Park.
 Situated just off the southwest corner of “the city’s playground,” the mall is 2 blocks long and four stories high.
-But for shoppers who set their sights on such retailers as Williams-Sonoma, Sisley, Coach, Hugo Boss, Eileen Fisher, Thomas Pink and the massive 59,000-square-foot Whole Foods Market, does the picturesque view really matter?
+But for shoppers who set their sights on such retailers as Williams-Sonoma, Jo Malone, Coach, Hugo Boss, Michael Kors, Eileen Fisher, and a massive 59,000-square-foot Whole Foods Market, does the picturesque view even matter?